Pakistani economic crisis (2021–2024): Background

-After the government reintroduced fuel subsidies in February 2022, Financial Times said "analysts say this could undermine the IMF programme weeks after it restarted."
-Business Standard reported Miftah Ismail said that the subsidy package was "announced as a 'bomb' to destroy the country's economy for the next administration".
-Dawn reported that the IMF was not "convinced" with the government's "justifications" for the amnesty scheme and relief package, lead to the stalling of the $6 bailout package program.
+After the government reintroduced fuel subsidies in February 2022, the Financial Times reported that analysts said the move could "undermine the IMF programme weeks after it restarted".
+The Business Standard reported that finance minister Miftah Ismail said that the subsidy package was "announced as a 'bomb' to destroy the country's economy for the next administration".
+Dawn reported that the IMF was not convinced by the government's justifications for the amnesty scheme and relief package, and the move led to the stalling of the $6 billion bailout programme.

 During the Imran Khan government, increasing double-digit inflation led to growing political issues and deteriorating economic conditions.
-During the Khan's administration, Pakistan's total debt and liabilities increased by 80% while during three quarters of Fiscal Year 2021-22 the trade deficit rose 70% to $35.4 billion.
-Due to high oil prices in the international market, Pakistan's oil import bill increased by 95.9% to $17.03 billion in the last ten-months of the Khan government.
-In February 2022 Pakistan posted its highest ever monthly current account deficit of $2.55bn.
-In 2021 The Express Tribune said that the country's circular debt "almost doubled within three years" to Rs2.28 trillion "due to the government’s failure to stem systemic losses".
+During Khan's government, Pakistan's total debt and liabilities increased by 80%, while during three quarters of fiscal year 2021–22, the trade deficit rose 70% to $35.4 billion.
+Due to high international oil prices, Pakistan's oil import bill increased by 95.9% to $17.03 billion in the last ten months of the Khan government.
+In February 2022, Pakistan posted its highest-ever monthly current account deficit of $2.55bn.
+In 2021, The Express Tribune said that the country's circular debt "almost doubled within three years" to Rs.
+2.28 trillion "due to the government’s failure to stem systemic losses".
 According to Business Recorder, Pakistan's foreign reserves were built through a "flawed policy" of "heavier than ever reliance" on borrowing, equity and swap arrangements.

-On 9 April 2022, Imran Khan was ousted in a vote of no-confidence as the National Assembly elected opposition leader Shehbaz Sharif as Prime Minister two days later.
-New finance minister Miftah Ismail said Pakistan would approach the IMF to resume the bailout package for "balance of payment support."
-Political instability worsened the country's economic condition; with rapid outflows from foreign reserves and currency devaluations soon after the arrival of the Shahbaz Sharif government, with the Rupee hitting an all-time low in May.
-To qualify for resuming the IMF program, the government announced price hikes in fuel.
+On 9 April 2022, Imran Khan was ousted in a vote of no confidence as the National Assembly elected opposition leader Shehbaz Sharif as prime minister two days later.
+The new finance minister, Miftah Ismail, said Pakistan would approach the IMF to resume the bailout package for "balance of payment support".
+Political instability worsened the country's economic condition; with further outflows from foreign reserves and currency devaluations occurring soon after the arrival of the Shahbaz Sharif government, the rupee hit an all-time low in May as well.
+To qualify for resuming the IMF programme, the government announced fuel price hikes.
+The Pakistani military, led by Field Marshal Asim Munir, also intervened to support the Sharif government's efforts to rescue the economy from crisis.
+The military also played a major role in setting up the Special Investment Facilitation Council (SIFC), an official body tasked with attracting foreign investment to support the economic recovery.

-From June to October 2022, floods led to $40 billion in economic losses to the country, 33 million individuals were affected by the floods, 7.9 million were displaced and 10.5 million people faced acute food insecurity.
-More than 1.2 million livestock was killed, 13,000 km of road and bridges damaged, 9.4 million acres of crop land flooded, while UNDP reported 9 million individuals "at-risk of being pushed into poverty on top of the 33 million affected."
+From June to October 2022, floods led to $40 billion in economic losses to the country; 33 million individuals were affected, 7.9 million were displaced, and 10.5 million people faced acute food insecurity.
+More than 1.2 million head of livestock were killed, 13,000 km of roads and bridges damaged, and 9.4 million acres of cropland were flooded.
+At the same time, the UNDP reported 9 million individuals "at-risk of being pushed into poverty on top of the 33 million affected".